jamesflorentino/hiraya/README.md

 Goals
 =====

-- can be easily used in any types of games from platformer, shooters, fighting, RPG, turn-based, and RPG.
+- to be easily used in any types of games from platformer, shooters, fighting, RPG, turn-based, and RPG.
-- be 100% ES6 compliant.
-- can easily be used in any existing javascript-based frameworks.
+- to be easily used in any existing javascript-based frameworks.
+- to be testable
+- to be fully 100% ES6 compliant.
+- can run headless

 Features
 ========